 Here's how the citizens of one state can go about tracking down their hunting licenses: Residents of California can contact the Department of Game and Fish for further information and application details.
 If they prefer to talk to someone in person, they can use the Web site to locate an agent or the nearest Department of Game and Fish office.
 Many states have a similar process [source: California Department of Game and Fish].

 Once you're sure you've located the appropriate license and fulfilled all the requirements, you should be all set.
-Now that you've got the right license, visit the links on the next page to learn more about hunting.
+Now that you've got the right license, visit the links below to learn more about hunting.